 Steps to finding an advisor in graduate school

 A mentor is one of the most important parts of graduate school.
 As you explore potential advisors, one place to start is matching your interests to laboratories doing similar work.
-Consider key qualities such as funding, publishing opportunities and conference whether they are accepting students into their labs.
+Consider key qualities such as funding, publishing and conference opportunities and whether they are accepting students into their labs.
 Next, email them and tell them what you are interested in and why you want to work with them.
 You could also ask about the research they are currently conducting.
 Remember advisors are also looking to see if you can work well together.

 Much of what you learn in graduate school happens outside the classroom and in the lab.
 So find out about the whole learning environment, from one-on-one interactions with the professor and other faculty to collaborations with graduate students, events and networking activities.